Animals

 Near ThreatenedNATURAL HABITAT

-IN THE ZOO – Parrot chow, fruits, seedsFASCINATING FACTS
+IN THE ZOO – Parrot chow, fruits, and seedsFASCINATING FACTS

-• Introduced to the wild in Puerto Rico, Singapore, and Kai Islands
+• They were introduced to the wild in Puerto Rico, Singapore, and Kai Islands.

 Golden Lion Tamarin